Former Member Application Process

 1. Submission of Application

-- Application fee of $100 (payable by cheque or money order made out to the College of Midwives of Ontario)
+- Application fee of $100 (payable by cheque or money order made out to the College of Midwives of Ontario, or by credit card)

 - Proof of current training in Cardiopulmonary Resuscitation (CPR), Obstetrical Emergency Skills (ES) and Neonatal Resuscitation (NRP)